Legal Research in Costa Rica

 1. Introduction to Costa Rica

 Costa Rica is a democratic republic that is located in Central America.
-To the north it borders Nicaragua and to the south Panama.
-The west coast borders the Pacific Ocean and the east coast borders the Caribbean Sea.
+To the north, it borders Nicaragua and to the south, it borders Panama.
+The west coast borders the Pacific Ocean, and the east coast borders the Caribbean Sea.

 2. A Brief History

 Costa Rica was discovered by Christopher Columbus on his fourth voyage to the New World in 1502.
-Since Costa Rica had no resources to exploit, the Spaniards had little interest in the Colony and the first viable settlement was established in 1562 when Juan Vasquez de Coronado founded the city of Cartago.
+Since Costa Rica had no resources to exploit, the Spaniards had little interest in the colony, and the first viable settlement was established in 1562 when Juan Vasquez de Coronado founded the city of Cartago.
 Costa Rica acquired its independence from Spain in 1821 and ratified its first Constitution in 1825.
-Throughout the late 1800’s and early 1900’s the country struggled between military dictatorships and democracy.
-Revolution broke out in 1948 and the National Liberation Party led by Jose Maria Figueres Ferrer prevailed.
-Soon after Costa Rica abolished the military and adopted a new Constitution.
+Throughout the late 1800s and early 1900s, the country struggled between military dictatorships and democracy.
+However, the most defining moment in modern Costa Rican history occurred in 1948, when a brief but impactful civil war broke out following disputed presidential elections.
+This revolution led to a significant turning point.
+José Figueres Ferrer, leader of the victorious forces and founder of the National Liberation Party (Partido Liberación Nacional-PLN), abolished the Costa Rican military and drafted a new Constitution in 1949.
+This groundbreaking move redirected national resources toward education, healthcare, and infrastructure, and it established Costa Rica’s strong tradition of civilian governance, democratic institutions, and respect for human rights.
+Since then, Costa Rica has remained one of the most stable and democratic nations in Latin America.

 3. The Constitution of Costa Rica